robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ### Summary

-From the result of the benchmark we can see...

-##### Technology summary
+In this project we have used the following technology to achieve the two objectives:

  * Data preparation part is implemented in Python
  * Machine learning part is not fully implemented.
  * Big Data part is implemented in Python with MRJob library and it is run on Amazon EMR cloud service
  * Query part is implemented in Python with Django web framework
  * Visualization part is maily implemented with R but is also combined with Python for GIF animation generation

 ### Opportunities